BaZom/VroomSniffer/README.md

 - **⚡ CLI Interface**: Command-line tools for automation and scripting
 - **🔧 Service-Oriented Architecture**: Clean separation of concerns with specialized services
 - **🌍 Proxy Support**: WebShare rotating residential proxy integration to avoid blocking
+- **�️ Advanced Anti-Detection**: Enhanced fingerprinting protection and behavioral patterns
+- **🚨 Real-Time Detection Monitoring**: Comprehensive tracking of scraping health and blocking attempts
-- **📊 IP Tracking**: Track and monitor which IPs are used to access each URL
+- **�📊 IP Tracking**: Track and monitor which IPs are used to access each URL
 - **📊 JSON-based Storage**: Efficient data persistence with extensible service layer

 ## 🚀 Quick Start